 3. Create a plan

-If you determine that there are numerous tasks that your law firm could benefit from automating, create a plan of action so that you’re able to tackle changes one by one.
+Once you’ve determined that there are numerous tasks that your law firm could benefit from automating, create a plan of action so that you’re able to tackle changes one by one.

 4. Research automation tools

-Once you’ve prioritized which processes to automate, conduct research to find the best solution that fits your needs, based on your implementation timeline and budget.
+Once you’ve prioritized which processes to automate, conduct research to find the best solution that fits your needs based on your implementation timeline and budget.
 The Clio App Directory is a good place to start your research.